Short Story: Silverweed Muffins by Dorlana Vann

 Panic wrapped itself around Swiss’s reason.
 His whole world swirled around in his head.
 “I thought I saw … There was a wolf.
 My mind, in the darkness, my eyes … I’ve been so upset today.”
 He looked up at the woodsman who still held the bloody ax.
 “Why would you kill my grandmother?”
 He could feel anger and guilt rising to his face.
 Protect your grandmother.
 He had not been able to protect her for a single day.
 Don’t ever talk to strangers.
 What had he done?

 “That was not your grandmother, son,” the woodsman said.
 He turned from Swiss and yelled, “She’s over here.”

-Three men in army uniforms entered his grandmother’s room.
+Three men in military uniforms entered his grandmother’s room.
 Two of them carried a stretcher.
 They put it down beside his grandmother.
-The other man had on plastic gloves, and he touched her neck.
-“She’s dead,” he said, like he had solved a great mystery, and then placed a white sheet over her body.
+The third man touched her neck and said, “She’s dead,” like he had solved a great mystery, and then placed a white sheet over her body.
 The first two men picked her up.

 They paid no mind to him but continued their job and placed her on the stretcher.
 They picked up the stretcher just as Swiss ran in front of them, blocking them from going any further.

 The woodsman nodded to the men who had looked to him for answers.
 “It’s all right,” he said.
 “Just give us a few moments.”

 The men placed the stretcher back on the floor and then walked out of the bedroom.